BenjaminPlanterose/JRC_seeker/README.md

 #### [ChromHMM](http://compbio.mit.edu/ChromHMM/)

-Quick instructions on running ChromHMM:
+Quick instructions on downloading ChromHMM:

 1. Install Java 1.5 or later if not already installed.
 2. Download and unzip the ChromHMM.zip file using the following code snippit: